Board of Bar Examiners of the Supreme Court of Delaware

 Is there any circumstance that will automatically preclude me from passing Character and Fitness?

 Determinations are on a case by case basis.
-The Board will look at the overall picture of an applicant’s background.
-The Board does not issue advisory opinions on whether or not an applicant may be denied.
-Determinations are only made after the complete investigation has been completed.
+The Board will look at the overall picture of an Applicant’s background and situation.
+The Board does not issue advisory opinions on whether or not an Applicant may be denied.
+Determinations are only made after the investigation is complete.

 If I am seeking special accommodations, when must I upload the Application for Special Accommodations?